BookDang/itbook/README.md

 This command creates a new migration file based on the changes in your Prisma schema and applies the migration to the database.

 Alternatively, if you want to create a new migration manually before applying it, you can use the following command: `npx prisma migrate dev`

+## Packages used in the project
+  - lodash
+  - axios
+  - react-hook-form
+  - react-icons
+  - antd
+  - tailwind